 As the proud spouse or family member of a United States Coast Guardsman, you are now part of the greater Coast Guard family.
 The Commandant and Master Chief Petty Officer of the Coast Guard recognizes the importance of parents and families in raising exceptional men and women who volunteer to protect and defend the Constitution, our country and citizens and thanks spouses and parents for their willingness to share their loved one with the Coast Guard.
 People are the foundation of any organization.
 That’s why Coast Guard leaders make people their number one priority.
 This includes the families of our servicemembers.

-As a military service, the Coast Guard has its own symbols for identifying service members and what they do.
+As a military service, the Coast Guard has its own symbols for identifying servicemembers and what they do.
 It has its own vocabulary and even tells time differently.
-All this may look and sound strange at first, but soon you’ll become comfortable with this new jargon — just as new sailors get their sea legs.
+All this may look and sound strange at first, but soon you will become comfortable with this new jargon — just as new Coast Guardsmen get their sea legs.